flagsoft/pdfbooklet/README.md

 # PDF Booklet

-OS X / macOS command line utility to reorder pages in a PDF file for booklet printing.
+macOS command line utility to reorder pages in a PDF file for booklet printing.

 pdfbooklet copies pages from a pdf file to a new pdf file in an order appropriate for booklet printing.
 If the number of pages in the input file is not a multiple of 4, empty pages get inserted.